negarloloshahvar/Data-Preparation-in-Power-BI/README.md

 ## Chapter 2: Data Preview features in Power Query

 In this chapter, we will learn about the key data preview features available through Power Query and how they can help us summarize the characteristics of the dataset.
 We’ll also understand how investigating the dataset in Power Query can assist in determining the data transformation steps we need to take.

+## Chapter 3: Data Manipulation

+The preparation and transformation of text data can also be carried out through Power Query.
+Through interactive exercises, we’ll learn about some of the most common text transformations, such as how to split and merge text columns, trim unwanted characters from any text data, and prefixes to any text data in the dataset.